 Bonné posits that over the past 20 years, French wine has been simultaneously destroying and recreating itself, driven by a talented generation of pioneering winemakers.
 This new generation sees all the value of French terroir—its traditions, famed vineyards, and renown.
 But it is also struggling to succeed amid a bureaucracy that undermines progress and makes life more difficult for the small independent vignerons who make up the backbone of French wine.

-Join Bonné, a two-time James Beard Award winner, as he discusses the wine regions of France, the stories behind some of the most revered producers, and what’s next for the country he calls “the soul of the global wine industry.”
+Join Bonné, a two-time James Beard Award winner, in conversation with Dave McIntyre, the Washington Post’s wine columnist, as they discusses the wine regions of France, the stories behind some of the most revered producers, and what’s next for the country he calls “the soul of the global wine industry.”

 Bonné is the managing editor of Resy; the former wine editor and chief wine critic of the San Francisco Chronicle; and served as the lifestyle editor and wine columnist for MSNBC, the U.S. columnist for Decanter magazine, and the wine consultant for JetBlue Airways.